powdr-labs/powdr/book/src/pil/expressions.md

 many different operators, function calls, lambda functions, tuple types, statement blocks, match statements and others.

-In statements and expressions that are required to evaluate to polynomial identities, only a much more restrictive language can be used.
-Expressions in that language are caleld Algebraic Expressions.
-While you can use the full language everywhere, in the context of a polynomial identity, the result after function evaluation and constant propagation has to be an algebraic expression.
+In statements and expressions that are required to evaluate to constraints / polynomial identities, only a much more restrictive language can be used.
+Expressions in that language are called Algebraic Expressions.
+While you can use the full language everywhere, in the context of a constraint, the result after function evaluation and constant propagation has to be an algebraic expression.

 ## Generic Expressions